 Deep in the Dark Continent, on the open savanna, we see a reputable scientist.
 It could be anyone, but let’s face it: it’s probably your daughter.
 She’s ivory-skinned with terror—as usual.
 But it isn’t the science that scares her.

 Today she’s being hounded by “skeptics.”
-They bay for her blood, bleating over every misplaced comma, monstering her in a dogged and rabidly pig-headed bid to cow the facts.
+They’re baying for her blood, bleating over every misplaced comma, monstering her in a dogged and rabidly pig-headed bid to cow the facts.

 Science has a term for this ghoulish gynecomachy: Serengeti skepticism.

 Suddenly, from a smoky miasma smacking of bad faith and emphysema, an ageing Ball is trotted out by vested interests from the stable of lapdogs in their pocket.
-And do you think the masses of slavering frauditors even pause, for a second, to sniff the fishy pedigree of their alpha “scientist”?
+But do you think the masses of slavering frauditors pause, even for a second, to sniff the fishy pedigree of their alpha “scientist”?

 Do bears crap in people-toilets?